About

 The Curators

-Kathy Pham served as a founding product and engineering member of the United States Digital Service (USDS) at The White House, where her service spanned the Obama, Biden, and Trump administrations.
-Kathy is a Fellow and Faculty member at the Harvard Kennedy School where she created and teaches Product Management and Society, co-founded the Ethical Tech Working Group, and co-founded ai-in-the-loop as part of the Ethics and Governance of AI fellowship.
-She also co-founded Mozilla’s Responsible Computer Science Challenge and Mozilla Builders, now Ventures.
-She served as the Deputy Chief Technology Officer for Product and Engineering at the Federal Trade Commission, and the inaugural Executive Director of the National AI Advisory Committee.
+Kathy is a Fellow and Faculty member at the Harvard Kennedy School where she created and teaches Product Management and Society; co-founded the Ethical Tech Working Group; and co-founded ai-in-the-loop as part of the Ethics and Governance of AI fellowship.
+She also co-founded Mozilla’s Responsible Computing and Mozilla Builders, now Ventures.
+She served as the Deputy Chief Technology Officer for Product and Engineering at the U.S. Federal Trade Commission, and the inaugural Executive Director of the National AI Advisory Committee.
+In industry, Kathy has held various roles across product and engineering.
+She is a proud double graduate of the College of Computing at the Georgia Institute of Technology.

+Emily is an adjunct professor at Georgetown’s McCourt School of Public Policy, where she is focused on technology and public policy.
+She serves on the Steering Committee of Data & Society’s Public Tech Leadership Collaborative—a peer learning collective of scholars, researchers, and government leaders committed to addressing the social and cultural implications of data and technology.
 Emily was recently the inaugural Managing Chair at Georgetown’s Tech & Society, where she helped build an engaged ecosystem of scholars, practitioners, and students that crossed disciplines and created novel opportunities for learning and collaboration.